KHP-Informatics/ALS_DiseaseCapsule/README.md

 This repository contains the analysis code used for the manuscript **"Towards a deep-learning genomic tool for risk stratification and diagnostic support in sporadic ALS"**.

+The trained CapsuleNet weights of the model trained on the full 2016 ALS GWAS data can be found in `capsule_pca_1.0model_1.pt`

 The work builds on the published DiseaseCapsule framework and architecture from Luo et al. The original DiseaseCapsule code is available here:

 <https://github.com/HaploKit/DiseaseCapsule>